Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Great.

-I'll get it by the end.
+I'll get up by the end.

-So I reckon just in time, you'll just be able to mimic the sound.
+Just in time, you'll just be able to mimic the sound.

 Yeah.